atropos-null/LS/py110/py110_faq.md

   deep_copied_list = copy.deepcopy(original_list)
   ```
   After performing a deep copy, modifications to nested elements in `deep_copied_list` (like `deep_copied_list[1].append("baz")`) will not affect the original list.

+# What are comprehensions in Python?
+Comprehensions in Python are a concise and readable shorthand for creating collections such as lists, dictionaries, and sets.
+They allow you to generate these collections in a single line of code, often replacing multiple lines of traditional loops.

+## What is the basic structure of a list comprehension and its components?

+The basic structure of a list comprehension is `[output_expression for item in existing_list if condition]`.
+It has four main parts:
+  * output_expression: This determines the value for each element in the new list.
+  * for item in existing_list: This describes the looping action, iterating over each item in the existing_list.
+  * if condition: This is an optional part that acts as a selection criterion, filtering out elements that don't satisfy the condition.
+  * [ and ]: These square brackets identify the expression as a list comprehension.

+## How do list comprehensions perform transformations and filtering?

+List comprehensions can perform both transformations and filtering.
+  * Transformations: They take an existing list and create a new list where each element has been programmatically transformed.
+For example, `[num**2 for num in nums]` squares every number in the nums list.
+  * Filtering: By including the optional if condition part, list comprehensions can select only certain objects from a list that satisfy the condition.
+For instance, `[num for num in nums if num % 2 == 0]` will create a new list containing only the even numbers from nums.
+You can also combine both, like `[num**2 for num in nums if num % 2 == 0]` to get the squares of only the even numbers.

+## How do set comprehensions differ from list comprehensions?

+Set comprehensions are very similar to list comprehensions but produce a set as their output.
+Sets are unordered collections that do not allow duplicate values.
+The key difference in syntax is that set comprehensions use curly braces `{}` instead of square brackets `[]`.
+Due to the nature of sets, a set comprehension can produce a collection with fewer items than the original iterable if it contains duplicates.

+## Are there dictionary comprehensions in Python, and how do they work?
+Yes, Python supports dictionary comprehensions.
+Like set comprehensions, they use curly braces `{}`.
+However, the output_expression within a dictionary comprehension is a `key_expression: value_expression` pair, which is essential for creating key-value pairs in the resulting dictionary.
+For example, `{fruit: len(fruit) for fruit in fruits}` would create a dictionary mapping each fruit to its length.

+## What are nested comprehensions, and when would you use them?
+Nested comprehensions involve using one comprehension inside another, typically for working with nested lists or similar complex data structures.
+They offer a compact way to flatten a matrix (a list of lists) or perform operations on elements within nested structures.
+For example, `[cell for row in matrix for cell in row]` can flatten a 2D matrix into a 1D list.
+However, caution is advised as deeply nested comprehensions can become difficult to read and debug, making traditional loops a better choice in some scenarios.

+## Can comprehensions be used with other iterable types beyond lists, sets, and dictionaries?
+Yes, comprehensions (list, set, and dictionary) can be used in conjunction with any iterable data type in Python.
+This includes tuples, ranges, strings, frozen sets, files, and more.
+The examples provided demonstrate their use with tuples, ranges, sets, and strings to create new collections.

+## When should you avoid using comprehensions?

+While comprehensions are powerful, there are specific situations where they should be avoided:

+* When you don't use the return value: If your primary goal is to perform an action like printing values (e.g., `[print(num) for num in nums]`), comprehensions are not appropriate because the print function returns None, resulting in a list of `None` values that you don't need.
+A regular for loop is much better for such side effects.

+* For identity transformations with constructors: If a comprehension simply copies elements without transformation (e.g., `[x for x in some_iterable]`), it's more idiomatic and efficient to use the collection's constructor directly, such as `list(string)` to convert a string to a list of characters.
+In general, if a comprehension becomes too complex or difficult to read, it's often better to revert to a traditional loop for improved clarity and maintainability.